jaredmcgrath/LikeCompiler/Documentation.md

 `ProcedureParameterType` rule was modified to expect Like clauses for type information.
 To do this, we simply make a call to our previously modified `SimpleType` rule.
 Then we perform a quick check to make sure that, if the parameter's symbol kind is a value parameter (_syVariable_), then the type of our `TypeStack` entry corresponding to the `SimpleType` call must be a scalar value.
 If it is not a scalar value, emit the _eNonScalarValParm_ error token, then fix the `TypeStack` entry by removing the non-scalar type entry and adding a _tpInteger_ entry as the default.

 After this point, we have a valid `TypeStack` entry, which is entered into the type reference field of the `SymbolStack` entry.
 Following this, allocation and entry of the symbol into the `SymbolTable` occurs as in the standard PT Pascal compiler.

+## Packages
+A new rule called PackageDefinition was added to `semantic.ssl` to handle the declaration of packages.
+A new symbol kind called `syPackage` of type `SymbolKind` was added to `semantic.ssl` and is called when `sPackage` is encountered from the `Block` rule.
+Boolean flags were then added to both the Symbol and Stack tables in `semantic.pt`.
+These flags, `symbolStkPublicFlag` and `symbolTblPublicFlag` denote whether or not the constant, variable or function in question is public.
+In order to set this flag, a new semantic operation called `oSymbolStkSetPublicFlag` was added to the `SymbolStk` mechanism in `semantic.ssl`.
+Next, the `ConstantDefinition`, `ProcedureDefinition` and `VariableDeclaration` rules were updated to check for `sPublic` and set the flag accordingly.
+Finally, a new semantic operation called `oSymbolTblMergePublicScope` was added to the `SymbolTbl` mechanism that walks through all the symbols local to a scope and unlinks the identifier of each symbol, but ignores symbols that are public (have the previously mentioned boolean flag set to true).